 Welcome to my homepage!
-(Last updated 26 April 2018)
+(Last updated 28.05.2021)

-I am an archaeologist, researcher at the Nordic Africa Institute and Docent at the Department of Archaeology and Ancient History, Uppsala University, Sweden.
-Since 2006, I have worked particularly with the Nile basin countries and conducted fieldworks in Egypt, Ethiopia, Tanzania and Uganda.
+In the period 2006-2019, I worked mainly with the Nile basin countries and conducted fieldworks in Egypt, Ethiopia, Tanzania and Uganda.
 Previous to my research in Africa, I conducted contemporary and archaeological fieldworks in Bangladesh, Greece, Jordan, India, Nepal, Palestine as well as in Scandinavia.

 After several years with a primary focus abroad, I have returned to Scandinavian archaeology and the fascinating and rich empirical world in the north, which includes Nordic ethnology and its relevance for archaeology.
 My recent works include:

 (with Anders Kaliff) Likbrud og dødsbryllup – sjelen, sykdommer og oldnordiske gravskikker:

 My general research approach has been interdisciplinary and comparative, working in collaboration with other researchers and programmes:

 First, water studies with the aim of understanding the role of water in history, society and civilisation, with a particular emphasis on comparative culture and religion in changing environments.
 Climate change can be seen as the sum of weather changes over time, resulting in heavier rainfall and more floods, or less rain, more frequent and intense droughts, and declining water levels in rivers and lakes.
 In Africa, my main area of study is the Nile Basin region – Tanzania, Ethiopia, Egypt and Uganda in particular.
 By emphasising human adaptation to changing water worlds and environments in time and space, I strive to bring new perspectives to the study of societies and civilisations in the past and the present.